Liberty Protection Safeguards

 Currently a DoLS application involves a number of different assessments taking place, but there was a review by the House of Lords in 2014 that said the DoLS process wasn’t really working as intended, and so in May 2019 the Mental Capacity (Amendment) Act brought in a new system called Liberty Protection Safeguards (LPS).

-The government has recently published (11 June 2021) six factsheets about the Liberty Protection Safeguards.
+The government published (11 June 2021) six factsheets about the Liberty Protection Safeguards.

 - Criteria for authorisation